cbrnr/python-intro-short/09-Dictionaries/09-Dictionaries.md

 {'house': 'Haus', 'cat': 'Katze', 'snake': 'Python', 'bug': 'Wanze'}
 ```

 Again, order is irrelevant in dictionaries.
-There is no first, second or last item in a dictionary &ndash; values can only access by their key.
+There is no first, second or last item in a dictionary &ndash; values can only be accessed by their key.

-So far, we have only used strings as dictionary keys.
+So far, we have used strings as dictionary keys.
 However, we can actually use any *immutable* data type as a key, including integers, floats, and tuples.
 Importantly, we cannot use lists as keys because lists are mutable.
 This restriction does not apply to dictionary values, which can be mutable or immutable objects.

 ```python
 >>> x = {13: "A", "c": 2.22, (0, 1): [1, 2, 3]}